anshit-chaudhari/query-expansion-rocchio/README.md

-# adv-db-proj-1
+# Query Expansion using Rocchio's Algorithm

-Advanced Databases Project 1
+This module iteratively expands the user-query using relevance feedback with Rocchio's algorithm until it reaches the desired precision.

-### Project Description
+### Detailed Project Description

 http://www.cs.columbia.edu/~gravano/cs6111/proj1.html